fernandopalafox/fernandopalafox.github.io/content/writing/truth.md

 </figure>

 In *The Emperor's New Clothes* Hans Christian Andersen tells the story of an emperor whose biggest concern was how to dress well.
-Most of his time was spent either buying new clothes or showing them off.
+Most of his time was spent buying new clothes or showing them off.
-One day, two merchants gave him offer he could not resist: In exchange for a lot of money, they would weave a set of clothes more beautiful than anything he had ever seen.
+One day, two merchants gave him an offer he could not resist: In exchange for a lot of money, they would weave a set of clothes more beautiful than anything he had ever seen.
-Not only would the clothing have the brightest colors and most elaborate patterns, it would also be invisible to anyone that was stupid.
+Not only would it have the brightest colors and most elaborate patterns, it would also be invisible to anyone that was stupid.
 The emperor could not think of a better way of looking great and trimming the fat off the royal court.
 Unfortunately, once the clothes were done and the merchants dressed him, he found himself naked.
-None of his advisors dared tell him the obvious, afraid of being outed as stupid.
+None of his advisors dared to tell him the obvious, afraid of being outed as stupid.
 So, the emperor ordered a celebration in honor of his new outfit.
 And that is how, unable to admit his vanity had gotten him tricked (or that perhaps he was stupid), the emperor was surrounded by his entire empire when a little child finally said it: "the emperor has no clothes!"

 Facing the truth is hard.
 Most of the time it requires owning up to parts of yourself that you would rather not think about.
 But a life worth living is one of adventure, and the greatest source of adventure is the truth.
-So here is why I think you should face it.
+So here is why you should face it.

 Truth is what you find when you let go of how you think things should be.
 The systematic process of discovering truth is known as Science. [^1]